Deeer/UIFeedbackGeneratorDemo/readme.md

 # Haptic Feedback Demo

 ## There is a demo about Haptic Feedback.
-You can download it to figure out the differences among with them.
+You can download it to figure out the differences among them.

 > ```UIFeedbackGenerator```